Posted: Tuesday, November 21, 2017 – 11:36 AM

 Raya’s Paradise is a growing collection of highly-respected home-like residential-care facilities serving the entire Westside and Valley and soon in Orange County.

-In February, a new 11-bed home will open on Sierra Bonita in Los Angeles, near an already facility, bringing the company’s total number of intimate care homes, ranging from six to 11 beds, to seven.
+In February, a new 11-bed home will open on Sierra Bonita in Los Angeles, near an already facility, bringing the company’s total number of intimate care homes to seven, ranging from six to 11 beds.

 The company is also preparing to break ground on a new 60-bed facility in San Clemente in February.